Locations:

 When does lanugo fall off?

-Most unborn babies shed lanugo shortly before birth.
+Most fetuses shed lanugo shortly before birth.
 About 30% of all full-term babies are born with some lanugo.
 If your baby is born premature (before 37 weeks), they have a greater chance of having lanugo.
 It may take several weeks to go away, but lanugo will fall off on its own.

 Why do people with eating disorders get lanugo?